REGOVAR/Pirus/docs/installation_guide.md

     # newgrp lxd
     # lxd init

+If you have choosen to run Pirus in a LXC contrainer, you have to configure it with `lxd init`:
+* Name of the storage backend to use (dir or zfs): dir
+* Would you like to have your containers share their parent's allocation (yes/no): yes
+* Would you like LXD to be available over the network (yes/no): yes
+* Address to bind LXD to (not including port): all
+* Port to bind LXD to: 8443
+* Trust password for new clients: password
+* Do you want to configure the LXD bridge: no

 Add an user account for Pirus and allow it to use lxd:

     # useradd pirus --create-home